10 Amazing Facts About Strong Protan Color Blindness

 Introduction

 How much do you really know about color blindness?
 If your answer is “not much,” then you’ve come to the right place.
 Protanopia, sometimes called red-green color blindness, is a condition that affects around 1% of men and .01% of women.
-Those who have it have trouble perceiving colors that fall into the red part of the color spectrum—in other words, they are unable to distinguish between shades of purple, pink, and red.
-To help shed light on this little-known condition (pun intended), we’ve compiled some interesting facts about protanopia:
+They have it.
+They struggle to see red colors.
+They can’t tell purple, pink, and red apart.
+To help explain this little-known condition (pun intended), we have collected some facts about protanopia:

 1.The condition is also known as red-green color blindness.